nhofmeister/boringl/README.md

 boringl
 =======

-Just to waste some time and think of the glorious past :)
+Just to waste some time and think of the glorious past.